Patchouli Essential Oil:

-Patchouli essential oil has a distinct scent, and comes from the Patchouli plant, from the family Lamiaceae.
-The mint family contains other aromatic plants like lavender, sage, and mint.
-Like several of the mentioned oils, patchouli is a popular choice for use in aromatherapy applications like aromatherapy diffusers, as well as in perfumery and the cosmetic industries.
+Patchouli essential oil has a distinct scent.
+It comes from the Patchouli plant, and the family Lamiaceae.
+The mint family contains other aromatic plants as well.
+For example, lavender, sage, and mint.
+Like several of the beforementioned oils, patchouli is a popular choice for use in aromatherapy applications.
+This include;

 The Patchouli plant is native to tropical regions in South America and parts of Asia.
 There are three species of Patchouli; Pogostemon Cablin, Pogostemon Heyneanus, and Pogostemon Hortensis.
 Of the three, Pogostemon Cablin is the most popular.
 Patchouli oil has a beautiful musky, earthy scent, used for many years in different applications from cosmetics to medicinal purposes.